Varnoli Nani State

-Varnoli Nani (or Nani Varnoli or Vanta Varnoli) is a village and former Rajput non-salute princely state in Gujarat, western India.
+Varnoli Nani was a minor princely state during the British Raj in what is today Gujarat State India.
+It was initially administered by the Rewa Kantha Agency and then by the Baroda and Gujarat States Agency.
+It was part of the 26 Princely States making up the Pandu Mehwas, petty states placed under British protection between 1812 and 1825.
+The state had a population of 87 and an area of 1 sq mile.

 History

 The petty princely state, belonging to the Pandu Mehwas division of Rewa Kantha, was ruled by Rajput Chieftains.

-In 1901 it comprised only the single village, covering 1 square mile, with a population of 74, yielding 346 Rupees state revenue (1903-4, mostly from land), paying 19 Rupees tribute, to the Gaekwar Baroda State.
+In 1901 it comprised only the single village, covering 1 square mile, with a population of 74, yielding 346 Rupees state revenue (1903–4, mostly from land), paying 19 Rupees tribute, to the Gaekwar Baroda State.